 But without first understanding what needs to be researched, we cannot make change.

-Below you will find our first major milestone in our pursuit of equity in women's health—the publication of our first thought leadership report, "Finding the Fractures: The Pandemic, Women's Health Disparities, and the Path to Equity."
+On the navigation to the left, you will find several of our first major milestones in our pursuit of equity in women's health—the publication of our first thought leadership report, "Finding the Fractures: The Pandemic, Women's Health Disparities, and the Path to Equity."; our 2022 International Women's Day and one-year anniversary video, "We Are Not Equal"; our #PracticeMoreParity campaign to highlight and remove gender bias in sport; and more to come.